Josephson Traveling Wave Parametric Amplifiers with Plasma oscillation phase-matching: CIRCUIT DESCRIPTION

 Alternatively, the resonant element can be incorporated into the series impedance $Z_S(\omega)$.
 The simplest way is to connect a capacitor in parallel to the TL inductance as in Fig. \ref{fig:Scheme}d.
 This creates a phase shift across the whole bandwidth and is divergent at the resonant frequency:

 where $\omega_p=1/\sqrt{L_JC_J}$ is the plasma frequency of a single junction.
-Above $\omega_p$ the wavevector is purely imaginary.
+Above $\omega_p$ the wave vector is purely imaginary.
 The characteristic impedance of the waveguide defined as

 determines the reflection coefficient $\Gamma = (Z_L-Z)/(Z_L+Z)$, which became unity above $\omega_p$.
 Here $Z_L$ is the impedance of the input lines, typically $50~\Omega$.
-The fact that all tones above the plasma frequency are reflected can be ensures avoiding the generation of multiples of the pump.
+The reflection of all tones above the plasma frequency avoids higher harmonic generation.

 For our amplifier to operate in the frequency range from $2$ \textrm{GHz} to $7$ \textrm{GHz} in 3-wave mixing, the pump ($f_{p}$) has to be set at about 10 \textrm{GHz}.
 Therefore, to suppress higher harmonics of the pump and to achieve phase matching, the frequency gap should be below 20 \textrm{GHz}.
 Thus, we choose critical current $I_{c}$ and the parallel capacitance $C_{p}$ such that $1/2\pi\sqrt{L_JC_p} = \sqrt{I_c/2\pi\Phi_0C_p}\approx 20~$\textrm{GHz}.
 Since the capacitance $C_p\approx 400\ \textrm{fF}$ is determined by the size of the capacitor which is the largest element of the TWPA it is convenient to place them equidistantly into every $n$-th element of the TL as depicted in the Fig. \ref{fig:Scheme}e.